 For our lens prices, including varifocals, click here.

-This is achieved by varying thicknesses on the front and back of the lens to create a vertically smooth “corridor” of corrected vision.
-This variability of focal power gives varifocal glasses their meaning and their name.
+This variance is achieved by changing thicknesses on the front and back of the lens to create a vertically smooth “corridor” of corrected vision.
+This variability of focal power is what gives these lenses their meaning and their alternative name; progressives.

 Varifocal glasses are used by people who require multifocal correction.

 This basically means that your ability to focus at various distances is hindered.
 This can be caused by the onset of presbyopia, hyperopia, myopia, astigmatism or a mixture of several of these eye conditions.